mlochbaum/BQN/implementation/vm.md

 When the block is evaluated depends on its type and immediateness.
 An immediate block (0,1) is evaluated as soon as it is pushed; a function (0,0) is evaluated when called on arguments, an immediate modifier (1 or 2, 1) is evaluated when called on operands, and a deferred modifier (1 or 2, 0) creates a derived function when called on operands and is evaluated when this derived function is called on arguments.

-The last property can be a single number, or, if it's a deferred block, might be a pair of lists.
-For a single number the block is always evaluated by evaluating the body with the given index.
-For a pair, the first element gives the monadic case and the second the dyadic one.
-A given valence should begin at the first body in the appropriate list, moving to the next one if a header test (SETH instruction) fails.
+The last property can be a single number or a list of lists.
+A single number indicates the body to be executed, and is used only for blocks with exactly one body.
+If it's a list of lists, the length is 1 for a block without arguments and 2 or more for a block with arguments (function or deferred modifier).
+Each element is a list of body indices.
+After selecting the appropriate list, execution begins at the first body in the appropriate list, moving to the next one if a header test (SETH or PRED instruction) fails.
+If a test fails but there's no next body, block evaluation is an error.

+The five possible cases for a function are monadic, dyadic, inverse monadic (`𝕊⁼x`), inverse dyadic (`w𝕊⁼x`), and swapped-inverse dyadic (`x𝕊˜⁼w`).
+The first two will always be provided, while the remaining three typically don't exist as they have to be specified with undo headers.
+The smallest length that covers all possible cases will be used.

 #### Bodies